How to Create Single File Deployments in .Net 6 / VS2022

 </PropertyGroup>

-Save the file then publish the project as normal.
+Save the file, then publish the project as usual.

 Enable Compression for Smaller Single File Deployment Bundles

-Because the published executable now contains any dependant libraries and the .Net framework runtimes, the file size is likely to be quite large, in the 150MB+ range.
-To combat this we can enable compression to reduce the size.
-Enabling compression will create smaller executable files, however, this is at the cost of performance since when launching the application the bundled assemblies will need to be decompressed into memory first.
+Because the published executable now contains any dependant libraries and the .Net framework runtimes, the file size will likely be large, in the 150MB+ range.
+To combat this, we can enable compression to reduce the size.
+Enabling compression will create smaller executable files.
+However, this is at the cost of performance since the bundled assemblies will need to be decompressed into memory when launching the application.
 You should experiment with the option and see what works best for you.

 xml